 The reducer nodes create binary or text format output files.
-The Data Pump output format creates binary format files that are ready to be loaded into an Oracle database using an external table and the ORACLEDATAPUMP access driver.
+The Data Pump output format creates binary format files that are ready to be loaded into an Oracle database using an external table and the ORACLE_DATAPUMP access driver.
 The Delimited Text output format creates text files in delimited record format.
 (This is usually called comma separated value (CSV) format when the delimiter is a comma.)
-These text files are ready to be loaded into an Oracle database using an external table and the ORACLELOADER access driver.
+These text files are ready to be loaded into an Oracle database using an external table and the ORACLE_LOADER access driver.
 The files can also be loaded using the SQL*Loader utility.

 - Direct SQL Access: